TotallyInformation/node-red-contrib-uibuilder/templates/esm-blank-client/README.md

 uibuilder will happily serve up any number of web pages from a single instance.
 It will also make use of sub-folders.
 However, each folder should have an `index.html` file so that a URL that ends with the folder name will still work without error.

 Note that each html file is a separate page and requires its own JavaScript and uibuilder library reference.
 When moving between pages, remember that every page is stand-alone, a new environment.
+You can share one `index.js` file between multiple pages if you prefer but each page will run a separate instance.

-However, if multiple pages are connected to the same uibuilder instance, they will all get the same broadcast messages from Node-RED.
+If multiple pages are connected to the same uibuilder instance, they will all get the same broadcast messages from Node-RED.
 So if you want to handle different messages on different pages, remember to filter them in your front-end JavaScript in `uibuilder.onChange('msg', ....)` function.
+Turn on the advanced flag for including a `msg._uib` property in output if you need to differentiate between pages and/or clients in Node-RED.